The local geometry of the stack of $A_r$-stable curves

 \section{Families of curves over \texorpdfstring{$[\bA^1/\Gm]$}{[A1/Gm]}}

 In this section, we describe all possible $n$-pointed $A_r$-stable curves with positive-dimensional stabilizers, extending the classification carried out in \cite{hassett2013log} and \cite{Viviani} for $r \geq 3$.
-We start by understanding the \emph{atomic} case, even and odd separately.
-These are explained in \Cref{sub:atoms}.
-Subsequently in \Cref{sub:geometric-points}, we characterize the subcurves which contribute non-trivially to the dimension of the automorphism group of the whole curve and we describe the connected component of the identity of the automorphism group of $A_r$-stable curves.
+We start by understanding the \emph{atomic} cases, treating the even and odd cases separately.
+These cases are explained in \Cref{sub:atoms}.
+Subsequently, in \Cref{sub:geometric-points}, we characterize the subcurves that contribute non-trivially to the dimension of the automorphism group of the whole curve, and we describe the connected component of the identity of the automorphism group of $A_r$-stable curves.
 Furthermore, we study how the automorphism group acts on the deformation space of a curve, specifically on the deformation space of $A$-singularities and crimping spaces, which is essential for understanding isotrivial degenerations.
 This is done in \Cref{sub:def-theory}.
 Finally, we prove that the local description of the isotrivial degenerations given by deformation theory can be globalized.
-This is explained in detailed in \Cref{sub:describing-attractors}.
+This is explained in detail in \Cref{sub:describing-attractors}.

 \begin{definition}\phantomsection An $A_m$-singularity $p$ of an $n$-pointed $A_r$-stable curve $(C,p_1,\dots,p_n)$ with $m\geq 2$ is called \emph{hyperelliptic} if there exists a cocharacter $\Gm \rightarrow \Aut^{\circ}(C,p_1,\dots,p_n)$ such that $\Gm$ acts non-trivially on $T_pC$. \end{definition}